Azure-Samples/AzureAD-WebAPI-OnBehalfOf-DotNet/README.md

 Important things to notice:

 - After the **SignIn**, the user token will be cached and it can be acquired again by calling [AcquireTokenSilent](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identity.client.iclientapplicationbase.acquiretokensilentasync?view=azure-dotnet).
 - `MsalUiRequiredException` will be thrown if there is no token for that user with the specified scope in the cache, or it got expired.
-This case requires the user to **SignIn** again.
+This case requires the user to **Sign-In** again.
-- Attaching the access token in the HTTP header as `Bearer` is mandatory when using [**On-Behalf-Of (OBO) flow**](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

 ### TodoListService

 The **TodoListService** is our Web API project that will make a call to the downstream **Microsoft Graph API** using an access token obtained via the [**On-Behalf-Of (OBO) flow**](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
-The client that called **TodoListService**, sends a `Bearer` token on the HTTP header and this token will be used to impersonate the user and acquire a proper token for **Microsoft Graph API**.
+The client that called **TodoListService**, sends a `Bearer` token on the HTTP header and this token will be used to impersonate the user and acquire another acess token for **Microsoft Graph API**.

 The first key point to pay attention in this project is the `Startup` configuration: